Pranalid07/Stock_Market_Analysis/README.md

 Used Excel, Power BI, Tableau, and SQL for data processing and visualization.
 Enhanced investment strategies through insights from technical indicators like MACD and RSI.

-*I have provided dataset and all my dashboards*
+*I have provided dataset and dashboards*